irismake/ESP32_Bluetooth_OTA_Firmware_Update/docs/en/api-reference/storage/nvs_flash.rst

   The value checked in this example holds the number of the {IDF_TARGET_NAME} module restarts.
 The value's function as a counter is only possible due to its storing in NVS.

-  The example also shows how to check if a read / write operation was successful, or if a certain value has not been initialized in NVS.
+  The example also shows how to check if a read/write operation was successful, or if a certain value has not been initialized in NVS.
 The diagnostic procedure is provided in plain text to help you track the program flow and capture any issues on the way.

 :example:`storage/nvs_rw_blob`